 At present, there are no quality metrics for isogeometric analysis analogous to the ones for traditional FEA to help us characterize the impact of the mesh on analysis, as it is indicated in [9].
-Xu et al. [32, 33] give sufficient conditions for getting both an injective parameterization for planar splines without self-intersections and an isoparametric net of good uniformity and orthogonality, but there are not similar studies for T-splines.
+Xu et al. [37,38] give sufficient conditions for getting both an injective parameterization for planar splines without self-intersections and an isoparametric net of good uniformity and orthogonality, but there are not similar studies for T-splines.

 One of the factors to take into account is the variation of the Jacobian in the elements.
 Usually, a large variation leads to poor accuracy in the numerical approximation, so we can explore the suitability of a T-spline for isogeometric simulations by analyzing the scaled Jacobian in the quadrature points of the cells.
-The scaled Jacobian, given by where \mathbf{S}{ξ^i} is the derivative of the trivariate T-spline (9) with respect to ξ^i , has been evaluated in the eight Gaussian quadrature points (see for example [6]) of each cell in the real domain.
-For doing that, we set the eight quadrature points in the hexahedra of the parametric domain and calculate their transformation to the real domain by applying (9).
-We can get an idea about whether the distortion introduced by the spline is or is not too large by plotting the average, minimum and maximum of the scaled Jacobian in the quadrature points.
+The scaled Jacobian, given by where $\mathbf{S}{\xi^i}$ is the derivative of the trivariate T-spline (9) with respect to $\xi^i$ .
+We can get an idea about whether the distortion introduced by the spline is or is not too large by evaluating the scaled Jacobian.
 The following test model shows a procedure, based on local mesh refinement, to improve the scaled Jacobian values.
 The goal is to reach values of the scaled Jacobian close to one in most parts of the solid.

-The test model (see Fig. 4) is a T-spline representation of a deformed unitary square in which the corner (1,1) has been displaced toward position $\left(\frac{3}{4}-\frac{1}{10},\frac{3}{4}-\frac{1}{10}\right)$, producing a degenerate cell.
-This displacement makes the new optimal position for the central node to become (0.38,0.38).
+The test model (see Fig. 4) is a T-spline representation of a deformed unitary square in which the corner (1,1) has been displaced toward position $\left(\frac{3}{4} - \frac{1}{10}, \frac{3}{4} - \frac{1}{10}\right)$ , producing a degenerate cell.
+This displacement makes the new optimal position for the central node to become (0.38, 0.38).
 The same model is approximated by two T-meshes with 9 (Fig. 4(a)) and 14 (Fig. 4(d)) interpolating points.
 The corresponding T-spline representations are shown in Figures 4(b) and 4(e), respectively.
 Note that the representation of Fig. 4(b) has a wide folded region around the corner in which the Jacobian is negative.
 However, this region has been remarkably reduced in the refined version (Fig. 4(e)).
 This example indicates that, although the refinement of the T-mesh around the corners (and edges in 3-D) does not completely solve the problem of degenerate cells, it tends to diminish the region in which the Jacobians become negative.
 It can be more clearly seen in Figures 4(c) and 4(f), where the scaled Jacobian has been represented by a color map.
-The dark colors correspond to the regions in which the Jacobian is negative.
+The blue colors correspond to the regions in which the Jacobian is negative.

-4.2 Solid With Surface of Genus Zero
+4.2 Solid with surface of genus zero

 In Fig. 5 we have shown a tetrahedral and T-spline representation of the Stanford bunny.
 Note how similar discretization of the respective parametric domains give rise to similar grade of detail in the physical domains.
 It can be seen how the isoparametric curves are nearly orthogonal in most parts of the solid, which entails low distortion and values of scaled Jacobian close to one.
 Nevertheless, the distortion becomes high in some regions of the surface.
-We have computed 39 cells out of 9696 in which at least one of the eight Gaussian quadrature points has a negative Jacobian.
+We have computed 39 cells out of 9696 in which at least one of the eight Gaussian quadrature points (see for example [6]) has a negative Jacobian.

-Fig. 4.
-Initial T-mesh in the parametric domain (continuous line) and the underlying triangular mesh (dashed line) (a).
+Fig. 4 Initial T-mesh in the parametric domain (continuous line) and the underlying triangular mesh (dashed line) (a).
 T-spline of a deformed square with a reentrant corner (b).
 Scaled Jacobian representation in the parametric domain (c).
 Corresponding representations for a refined version (d), (e) and (f).